blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/QOwnNotes+.md

 - The Nature of Our Brain That Allows Cognitive Dissonance
 	- [[Split Arguments used by Islam]]
+	- We do not process all the information at once
+		- For example, (my dad came to me, who was awake, and almost asked me if I was awake; he had it in his mind to wake me up)
+		- For another example, ()
+		- This is due to the [[Principle of Causality]].

 - [[The problem of Religious Tolerance]]